jippey67/pdsnd_github/README.md

 * new_york_city.csv

 ### Credits
-The project was inspired (and required ;-) ) by the Udacity 'Programming for Data Analys' Nanodegree
+The project was inspired (and required ;-) ) by the Udacity 'Programming for Data Analysis' Nanodegree.